-Written assignments: Students are required to write 12 essays (one each week) based on that particular week's readings.
+Written assignments: Students are required to write 12 essays (one each week) based on that week's readings.
 Essay topics will be assigned and due at the beginning of class the following week.
 Written assignments are intended to precede discussion of that week's readings.
 Written work should be a maximum of 1000 words (double-spaced, 12 pt. font, etc.) and focused on a particular point, idea, and/or theme occurring in the readings.
 Late papers will be docked five points per day past the Monday they are due.
-Each paper is worth 25 points (total 100).
-We will drop the two lowest scores for the written assignments.
+Each paper is worth 25 points (total 250).
+We will drop the two lowest scores (one score for each section of the course) for the written assignments.